MicrosoftDocs/visualstudio-docs/docs/ide/walkthrough-creating-a-multiple-computer-build-environment.md

     - \Microsoft.VC110.DebugOpenMP\vcomp110d.dll

-##  <a name="CreatingRegistry"></a> Creating registry settings
+##  <a name="CreatingRegistry"></a> Create registry settings
  You must create registry entries to configure settings for MSBuild.

 #### To create registry settings

 1. Identify the parent folder for registry entries.
 All of the registry entries are created under the same parent key.
-On an x86 computer, the parent key is HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\\.
-On an x64 computer the parent key is HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\Microsoft\\.
+On an x86 computer, the parent key is `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft`.
+On an x64 computer the parent key is `HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\Microsoft`.
 Irrespective of the system architecture, this walkthrough refers to the parent key as %RegistryRoot%.

     > [!NOTE]
     > If the architecture of your host computer differs from that of your build computer, make sure to use the appropriate parent key on each computer.
 This is especially important if you're automating the export process.